ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/ProfessionalProjects/2023-12-16-NexonKorea.md

 ---
-title: "MapleStory Global"
+title: "Career at Nexon Korea"
-excerpt: "As a Gameplay & Engine Programmer at Nexon Korea"
+excerpt: "As a Gameplay & Engine Programmer for MapleStory Global"
 order: 1
 categories:
     - ProfessionalProjects